voelkerh/Blackjack/docs/rules.md

 ## Profit Distribution
 - If player and dealer have a blackjack, the player gets their bet back ("push")
-- If player wins, they get paid at 1 : 1 ration (bet 1, get one)
+- If player wins, they get paid at 1 : 1 ratio (bet 1, get one)
 - If player loses, they lose their bet
 - If play has a blackjack (and the dealer doesn't), they get paid at 2 : 3 ratio (1,5 times their bet)

 ## Simplification
 - no split
-- no doubling down
+- no doubling down (if player's inital hand is 9, 10 or 11, double bet but only hit once more)
 - no surrendering (draw back at 50% cost when having a bad hand)
 - no side-betting (insurance)